Left Chevron

 Be Cautious with Ginkgo Biloba

-Published April 24, 2024
+Published July 31, 2024

-In one reported case, a young man experienced spontaneous bleeding from his right eye after taking ginkgo for just one week.
+In one reported case, a man experienced spontaneous bleeding from his right eye after taking ginkgo for just one week.
 He was also taking a low dose of aspirin (80 mg) every morning to help prevent a heart attack.
 When he stopped taking ginkgo, the bleeding stopped, and it did not happen again.
-There have also been reports of bleeding among consumers who were not taking other medicines to prevent blood clots.
+There have also been reports of bleeding in people who were not taking other medicines to prevent blood clots.
 One report involved a young woman who experienced serious bleeding in her brain after she had been using ginkgo for a long time.

 Gingko can also reduce the effectiveness of a brain and liver enzyme (monoamine oxidase, or MAO) that helps keep your blood pressure under control.
-If you are taking ginkgo, you should exercise caution or avoid over-the-counter medicines like the decongestant phenylephrine found in many flu and cold products, as they may increase your blood pressure.
+If you are taking ginkgo, you should exercise caution or avoid over-the-counter (OTC) medicines like the decongestant phenylephrine found in many flu and cold products, as they may increase your blood pressure.

 More Safety Articles